 If this is you, you are not alone.
 Take comfort in the fact the same can be said for the very best swimmers out there.
 This roller coaster of a ride with water feel is experienced at the highest and lowest of levels.

-The reason being is because no matter what your ability level, we are all human at the end of the day.
-And as human’s life impacts us considerably weekly, daily, monthly & hourly.
-Nothing is constant, everything is fluctuating as our bodies are bombarded with different levels of stress.
+The reason being is because no matter what your ability level, we are all human at the end of the day and that means we are constantly being exposed to life’s stressors.
+These impacts us weekly, daily, monthly & hourly.
+Nothing is constant, everything is fluctuating as our bodies are bombarded with different types of stress.

 From training fatigue to levels of hydration, to how stressful work life is or how much alcohol you drank the night before a session…this ALL impacts how we feel when we swim.
-And sometimes there is just no good reason for the fact that some days are good days, and some are bad.
+A lot of the time there is just no good reason for the fact that some days are good days and others are bad.

 It’s best just to accept training is a roller coaster that you must learn to ride when its good and be prepared to take some punches along the way when it’s bad.
 More often than not there will be more average/poor sessions than great ones.

 So, what is feel for the water?